Unleavened bread

 Unleavened bread is any of a wide variety of breads which are prepared without using raising agents such as yeast or sodium bicarbonate.
 The preparation of bread-like non-leavened cooked grain foods appeared in prehistoric times.

 Unleavened breads are generally flat breads.
-Unleavened breads, such as the tortilla and roti, are staple foods in Central America and South Asia, respectively.
+Unleavened breads, such as tortillas and roti, are staple foods in Central America and South Asia, respectively.
 Unleavened sacramental bread plays a major part in Christian liturgy and Eucharistic theology.